valmat/pdf2images/readme.md

 ## Usage

-Here's how to use this utility:
+Here's how to use this utilities:

 ```bash
 $bin/extract_imgs.bin -h